pzsolt72/aksdemo/README.md

 ## Usage

 The deployment and the setup process is in the aks.ps1 power shell script file.
-The script file contains commands:
+The script file contains commands with:
 - Azure cli
 - kubectl
 - helm